apache/tez/docs/src/site/markdown/tez-ui.md

 ### Building Tez UI from sources
 For instructions on building Tez UI from sources or setting up a development environment see the README.txt in tez-ui subfolder.
-The build generates a tarball as well as a war file of the distribution in the tez-ui/target. currently the Tez-UI can be hosted using one of the following options.
+The build generates a war file of the distribution in the tez-ui/target.
+Currently the Tez-UI can be hosted using one of the following options.

 ### hosting using the war file and tomcat.
 1. Remove any old deployments in $TOMCAT_HOME/webapps